What you need to do if you want to obtain a PhD from the Faculty of Human Sciences:

 (c) date of the oral examination (agreed with the participants and according to the examination phases)

-When the examination procedure is opened, you will receive a notification from the doctoral office.
+When the examination procedure is opened, you will receive a notification from the Doctoral Office.
 Furthermore, no information on the state of the procedure will be given.
 You will receive a written notification in due course.

 Evaluation

-Step 5: Your dissertation has been accepted and your oral examination awaits
+Step 9: Your dissertation has been accepted and your oral examination awaits

 Procedure Disputation: